zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 4. Click Decompress, wait for the process the finish, then exit the program once finished

 **NVHR:** Under the `Post Installation` separator in MO2, copy the contents of the mod `New Vegas Heap Replacer` to your game's `root` folder.

+# Updating the List

+1. Download the latest version of the Wabbajack list from the [Releases](https://github.com/zpok3/Viva-New-Vegas-Unofficial-Wabbajack/releases) page.

+2. In the Wabbajack app, select `Install From Disk`

+3. In the `Target Modlist` box, navigate to the location you downloaded `Viva.New.Vegas.wabbajack` to.

+4. Tick the `Overwrite Installation` box underneath the start button.

+5. Make sure the contents of the `Mod List Installation Location` box match where you originally installed the modlist before clicking the start button.